Chocolate Chestnut Cake

 Preheat the oven to 350 degrees.

-Process all ingredients in a food processor until smooth and fluffy (1 full minute).
-Pulse in the flour in 2 additions, pulsing each time only 2-3 times, until incorporated.
+Process all ingredients except the flour in a food processor until smooth and fluffy (1 full minute).
+Pulse in the flour in 2 additions, pulsing each time only 2-3 times, until just incorporated.

-Pour the batter into a greased tube cake, or 9 x 14 baking pan.
+Pour the batter into a greased 10” round cake mold, or 9 x 14 baking pan.
 Bake one hour, or just a little longer, until a knife inserted in the center comes out clean.
-Invert the cake onto a cooling rack.
+Invert the cake onto a cooling rack, and when cool, turn it right side up again.